CprimeLearningLabs/terraform-gcp-intro/labs/lab-5.1-Module_Call/lab5.1-calling_a_module.md

 * the database version is "POSTGRES_14"
 * the name to "module-database"
 * turn off delete protection
+* set the create and delete timeouts to "30m"
 * the zone to "us-central1-a"
 * create a "lab-db" use with the generated password from "random_password.dbpassword"